boristsr/gdcorner-website/_posts/jenkins-home-lab/2019-12-30-JenkinsHomeLab-P3-WindowsAgents.md

 java.lang.UnsupportedClassVersionError: hudson/slaves/SlaveComputer$SlaveVersion has been compiled by a more recent version of the Java Runtime (class file version 55.0), this version of the Java Runtime only recognizes class file versions up to 52.0
 ```

-If you see these errors you need to update Java to 11+ on your windows agent.
+If you see these errors you need to update Java to 11+ on your Windows agent.
 [Instructions can be found at the end of this guide.](#troubleshooting-updating-java-runtime)

 ## Configuring Jenkins